Climate Change

 What is a carbon footprint?

-A carbon footprint is the total amount of greenhouse gases produced by something or someone.
+A carbon footprint, also known as a carbon inventory, is the total amount of greenhouse gases produced by something or someone.
 Companies and countries have carbon footprints, and so do you.
-A carbon footprint includes many different kinds of emissions, including things you probably wouldn’t think of, like raw material extraction and freight shipping.
+A company's carbon footprint includes many different kinds of emissions, including things you might not think of, like emissions from raw material extraction and shipping.
 To learn more about what’s included in a company’s carbon footprint, check out our How It Works page.

 How much does the world need to reduce its total carbon footprint?